Hours: Part-time, seasonal (June-October)

 - Provide routine visitor services including answering often-repetitive questions, providing directions, and assisting with orientation.

-- Communicate routinely with BRPF staff, NPS staff, and NPS District Interpreter on project coordination and daily duties.
+- Communicate routinely with Foundation staff, NPS staff including the District Interpreter, on project coordination and daily duties.

 - Other duties as assigned.